Understand record distribution in assignment rules

 Susana can handle more work right now than Miriam or Sanjay.
 Susana gets the lead, and her available capacity is now 14.

-Continuing with this example, let's assume that Miriam, Sanjay, and Susana can all potentially work on the next few incoming leads.
+Let's assume that Miriam, Sanjay, and Susana can all potentially work on the next few incoming leads.

 Two new leads come into the system.
 Susana still has the most available capacity, so the leads are assigned to her.
 Afterward, their available capacity looks like this: